-Welcome again to Tosses and Turns (the first for this year!), where I rant-chant about whatever reading-related issues that’s been keeping me up at night.
-For first-timers out there, cartwheel to my previous rants here!
+Welcome to Tosses and Turns, where I rant-chant about whatever reading-related issue that has been keeping me up at night.

 This Fully Booked branch I’m talking about is the one at the SM North Block in Quezon City.
 From its huge space on the third floor near the exit towards the parking lot, it moved to the fourth floor, across a popular buffet restaurant (where diets go to die).

 (This drama-queen act?
-A side effect of reading, haha.)
+A side effect of reading.)

-But the biggest question, really, is that: Why do books always seem to be a lesser priority?
+But the biggest question is that: Why do books always seem to be a lesser priority?
 And without bookstores (and libraries), this issue will only be magnified.
 This, my dear reader friends, is what I would like for us to discuss.
-Looking forward to reading your thoughts in the comments section! ☁
+Leave your thoughts in the comment section below! ☁